yetanotherco/aligned_layer/README_NEW.md

 make operator-deposit-into-mock-strategy CONFIG_FILE=<path_to_config_file>
 ```

-There is a default configuration for devnet purposes in `config-files/config.yaml`.

 To deposit strategy tokens in the Anvil chain with the default configuration, you can run:

 ```bash